openkruise/openkruise.io/kruisegame/user-manuals/network.md

 - In the configuration file, you can specify a custom range of available host ports.
 The default port range is 8000 to 9000.
 This network plugin can help you allocate and manage host ports to prevent port conflicts.

 - This network plugin does not support network isolation.

+- Kubernetes-HostPort relies on the hostPort pattern provided by Kubernetes.
+Note that some CNI plugins exist that do not support hostPort, such as Terway.

 #### Network parameters